Node-JF/tag-uci-layer-controller/README.md

 > This transtition will be used for layers that have this layer configured as a parent, if *this* layer triggers the visibility change.

+##### Delay In

+The delay applied when showing this layer.

+> This delay will be used for layers that have this layer configured as a parent, **plus** the delay of the child, if *this* layer triggers the visibility change.
+This allows for delay inheritance, as well as unique delays for child layers.

 ##### Out

 The discrete *Out* transition for this layer.

 > This transtition will be used for layers that have *this* layer configured as a parent, if *this* layer triggers the visibility change.

+##### Delay Out

+The delay applied when hiding this layer.

+> This delay will be used for layers that have this layer configured as a parent, **plus** the delay of the child, if *this* layer triggers the visibility change.
+This allows for delay inheritance, as well as unique delays for child layers.

 ##### Show